orfin/WellCommerce/README.md

 Requirements
 ------------

-WellCommerce is only supported on PHP 5.4 and up.
+WellCommerce is only supported on PHP 5.4.x and up.
+PHP 5.6.x is recommended.

 Installation
 ------------